Here’s my take on strategic content marketing for small businesses and organizations.

 The need to produce content in marketing has grown as today is more about being found—earning attention—and less about going out and hunting.
 If you’re interested in marketing your business effectively (and who isn’t at this point), you can’t escape hearing about content marketing.
 It’s everywhere you look, or listen.

-Content Marketing is educating people (with free information) so that they know, like, and trust you enough to do business with you.
+Content marketing for a small business is educating people (with free information) so that they know, like, and trust you enough to do business with you.

 Now that it’s the “thing,” for all types of businesses, we have a tendency to overcomplicate it.
 This was also the case when websites became the “thing” as well as when email, and SEO and social media got trending.
 But I have one piece of advice that will serve you well as new technology and marketing trends capture our attention and share-of-mind: